rizqiazmi/Kotlin/README.md

 Kotlin is a modern programming language designed to make software development more expressive, secure, and efficient.
 This project is the official open-source implementation of the Kotlin language developed by JetBrains.

 ## Galon Project
-Final Assignment for Mobile Device Programming Course Semester 05 Software Engineering Study Program Telkom Institute of Technology Surabaya
+Final Assignment for Mobile Device Programming Course Semester 05 Software Engineering Study Program Telkom University Surabaya

 Names of group members: